Bridging Loans: What They Are & How To Get One

 Is there a minimum amount?

-At the other end of the scale, certain lenders may impose a minimum loan value to ensure the deal is worth their while.
-Some won’t do business if the deal is under £50,000 and others may turn you away if it’s under £30,000 – but bridging finance, by nature, is flexible, so it may be possible to find a lender who will approve smaller bridging loans than that.
+At the other end of the scale, certain lenders may impose a minimum loan value to ensure the deal is worthwhile.
+Some won’t do business if the deal is under £50,000, and others may turn you away if it’s under £30,000.
+But bridging finance, by nature, is flexible, so it may be possible to find a lender who will approve smaller bridging loans than that.

-For the right advice on bridging loans and the amounts on offer, get in touch and a whole-of-market expert will assess your application and connect you with the best lenders.
+For the right advice on bridging loans and the amounts on offer, get in touch.
+A whole-of-market expert will assess your application and connect you with the best lenders.

 Calculate your monthly repayments